-Recruitment and Preferred Supplier List The business operates a Preferred Supplier List (PSL) for all recruitment agencies which commenced January 2017 and takes effect for three years.
+Recruitment and Preferred Supplier List The business operates a Preferred Supplier List (PSL) for all recruitment agencies which is reviewed every three years.
 All agencies have provided information of their adherence to the principles of the Modern Slavery Act.

 We audit recruiters on the PSL who currently turnover more than £36m in accordance with the Act.
 When we recruit individuals, we conduct the relevant Right to Work checks as detailed above in our Recruitment Policy.